Geri McClymont has been working as a freelance medical interpreter since 2013 and obtained her certification through

-So you’ve completed your medical interpreter training program and are ready to start working as an independent contractor.
-You’ve likely been told you should contact language agencies as a start, yet you want to know what you’re getting yourself into before you start applying.
+You’ve completed your medical interpreter training program and are ready to start working as an independent contractor.
+You’ve likely been told you should apply to language agencies as a start, yet you want to know what you’re getting yourself into before you start applying.

 Here's an inside look at what it’s like working for language companies as an on-site freelance medical interpreter, based on my own experiences.